 - Appropriate action is taken to ensure that such young people and vulnerable adults are kept safe

-Tell your course manager or contact Student Services if you have a problem.
-We are here to help.
+All students are advised to tell their course manager or contact Student Services if they have a problem.
+The College is here to help.

 - Keep your privacy settings as high as possible

 - Think carefully before posting pictures or videos of yourself

 - Remember that not everyone online is who they say they are.

 - Don’t post personal information like your mobile number or address

 Here at Bishop Burton College, we ensure that everyone is made to feel welcome and supported and all students are treated fairly.
 We are committed to equality and diversity, which means we:

 - Create an environment in which everyone feels safe, respected and listened to

 - Recognise individual differences and treat everyone without prejudice.